Comparison of American and Canadian football

-American and Canadian football are gridiron codes of football that are very similar; both have their origins in rugby football, but some key differences exist between the two codes.
+American and Canadian football are gridiron codes of football that are very similar; both have their origins partly in rugby football, but some key differences exist between the two codes.

 History

 Rugby football was introduced to North America in Canada by the British Army garrison in Montreal, which played a series of games with McGill University.
 In 1874, the United States' Harvard University hosted Canada's McGill University to play the new game derived from rugby football in a home-and-home series.